 Source: Light novel

 Anime, and animation in general, is a medium that more often than not is disregarded by mainstream outlets and audiences as a format that allows for serious and mature techniques of storytelling.
-There is a long-standing stigma that animation simply can’t tells its viewers a dark and intelligent story no matter what it does.
-People prefer live-action dramas such as Breaking Bad and Mr. Robot because of the belief that only flesh and bone productions can convey the realistic emotions and gravity of the story.
+There is a long-standing stigma that animation simply can’t tells its viewers a mature, intelligent story no matter what it does.
+People generally prefer live-action dramas such as Breaking Bad and Mr. Robot because of the belief that only flesh and bone productions can convey the realistic emotions and gravity of the story.
 And unless you’re Game of Thrones, don’t expect your supernatural fantasy show to gain as much as acclaim as you’d expected it to gain.

-Western animation often boils down to adult comedies like South Park and Family Guy, or children’s shows with washed down humor like Spongebob.
+Western animation often boils down to adult comedies like South Park and Family Guy, or children’s shows with washed-up humor like Spongebob.
 Anime, meanwhile, often succumbs to lustful harem tropes, bombastic and over the top execution or mundane situations with girls designed to sell as much as merchandise as possible.
 Hell, even today’s topic’s franchise is not an exception to this.
 Quality, mature series like Monster, Berserk and Gungrave tend to get buried under an avalanche of immature and money-driven content.